genesys-neu/IARPA-IQ-Docker/README.md

 To access the "iarpa-iq-yolo" docker container, please visit [here](https://northeastern-my.sharepoint.com/personal/gu_je_northeastern_edu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fgu%5Fje%5Fnortheastern%5Fedu%2FDocuments%2FIARPA%2DIQ%2DYOLO) and request access from gu.je@northeastern.edu.

-## Disclaimer
-This is a README companion to run the docker container "iarpa-iq-yolo", which is a work in progress.
-THIS IS NOT A DOCKERFILE!
-Please message Jerry Gu (gu.je@northeastern.edu) for any questions, thanks!

 ## Loading the Image to Local Docker Repository